How do you get better from social anxiety?

 • Learn to accept your anxiety

-Learning to accept your anxiety – by focusing on the practicalities of the situation rather than struggling against anxiety symptoms – can actually help you to feel better.
-Anxious thoughts, feelings and symptoms can begin to dissipate as you pay less attention to them.
+Learning to accept your anxiety rather than fighting it can actually help you to feel better.
+Anxious thoughts, feelings and symptoms can begin to dissipate as you pay less attention to them – and focus on the task at hand.
 Choosing to accept the anxiety, just like you would with emotions you are more comfortable with (e.g. excitement), can help make these feelings less distressing and gradually reduce their power naturally in the background.
 See our page on fight or flight.

 • Challenge negative thoughts and beliefs

 Learn to become more aware of how your thoughts and beliefs may affect your feelings before, during and after a given situation.
+Just because you think a thought doesnt mean it is true.
 It can be empowering to realise that you have some control over how you respond to your thinking.
-Some beliefs held by socially anxious people can be very self-limiting, such as ‘no-one ever listens to what I say’ or ‘I am unimportant’.
+Some thoughts and beliefs held by socially anxious people can be very self-limiting, such as ‘no-one ever listens to what I say’ or ‘I am unimportant’.
 See our page challenging negative thoughts and beliefs.

 • Reduce avoidance and “safety behaviours”

 People with social anxiety often avoid some situations or use ‘safety behaviours’ to try and minimise the anxiety or danger they perceive.
-Safety behaviours might include avoiding eye contact, being quiet (or talking too much), rehearsing words before you speak, or staying with a ‘safe person.’ (see a fuller list here).
+Safety behaviours might include avoiding eye contact, being quiet (or talking too much), rehearsing words before you speak, or playing with your phone (see a fuller list here).
 Avoidance and safety behaviours may temporarily reduce anxiety but over time they reinforce the idea that social situations are dangerous and prevent you from engaging fully in them.
-In order to make progress you will need to face the situations that make you anxious, with new skills and ways of behaving, including dropping safety behaviours that may be holding you back.
+In order to make progress you will need to gradually face the situations that make you anxious, with new skills and ways of behaving.
+This may include dropping any safety behaviours that are holding you back.
 Please see our page on avoidance and safety behaviours.

 • Practice – but with new strategies

-To make progress, you will likely need to incorporate new strategies.
-Repetition can be helpful but won’t lead to progress without new ways of thinking and behaving – see our pages on Avoidance and Safety Behaviours, Challenging Negative Thoughts and Beliefs, Exposure Therapy and Hierarchies, Grounding Techniques to help calm yourself, Worksheets and thought records.
+To make progress, you will likely need to incorporate new strategies such as those listed on this page, alongside other self-help or therapy.
+Just doing what you have always done doesn’t tend to work for social anxiety.
+Repetition can be helpful but may not lead to progress without new ways of thinking and behaving – see our pages on:

 Other things to consider